KossySteve/codingchallenges/README.md

-# codingchallenges
+# CodingChallenges
-## Here you will find solutions to several coding challenges I try when I am bored.
+## Here you will find solutions to several coding challenges I tried when I was a little bored.